Taking charge of your financial future involves setting short-term, mid-term, and long-term financial goals.

 Setting financial goals can also help you improve your current financial situation.

-In this article, I am going to show you how to set financial goals by giving you my top 10 financial goals examples that can help you take control of your finances.
+And in this article, I’m going to show you how to set financial goals by giving you my top 10 financial goals examples that can help you take control of your finances.

 What is a Financial Goal?